tencentyun/intlcloud-documents/product/网络/私有网络/访问Internet/NAT网关_intl.md

 The CVM is bound to an EIP, and the traffic of the subnet route for accessing the Internet is directed to the NAT gateway.
 In this way, all the traffic of the CVM for accessing the Internet is **forwarded to the NAT gateway via the private network only**, and the response packets are returned to the CVM via the NAT gateway.
 This means that the traffic is not restricted by the upper limit of public network bandwidth specified when you purchase the CVM, and the traffic generated from the NAT gateway does not occupy the public network bandwidth outlet of the CVM.
 If the traffic from the Internet accesses the EIP of the CVM, the response packets of the CVM are all returned through the EIP.
 In this case, the resulting outbound traffic of the public network is restricted by the upper limit of public network bandwidth specified when you purchase the CVM.
 The fees for accessing the public network depend on the billing method of the CVM's network.

 > **Note:**
-For the accounts with a bandwidth package for bandwidth sharing, the fee for the outbound traffic from NAT gateway is covered by the bandwidth package (the network traffic fee of 0.8 CNY/GB is not charged additionally).
+For the accounts with a bandwidth package for bandwidth sharing, the fee for the outbound traffic from NAT gateway is covered by the bandwidth package (the network traffic fee is not charged additionally).
 You're recommended to set a limit on the outbound bandwidth of the NAT gateway, so as to avoid a high bandwidth package fee due to the excessive use of outbound bandwidth of NAT gateway.

 ## Key Features
 The followings are some key features of NAT gateway: